B1.5 Count to 50 by 1s, 2s, 5s, and 10s, using a variety of tools and strategies.

 Count 10 beads on the top rod and 5 on the bottom rod (10 and 5 equals 15) plus one more red bead, making 16 beads in all.

-Note: Distribute more Rekenreks if the numbers are higher.
+Note: Distribute more Rekenreks for greater numbers.

 Circulate among the students and ask them the following questions: